nz-trust-framework/DISTF-reference-architecture/ARF.md

 >The user visits the rental car website for the first time and is prompted to prove they are eligible to drive:
 >
 >1.
 The website requests **evidence of driving eligibility**.
 >2.
-The user presents a **digital driver licence credential**, issued by aan accredited provider, which contains attributes such as:
+The user presents a **digital driver licence credential**, issued by an accredited provider, which contains attributes such as family name, given name, date of birth, driving privledges and credential expiry.
->   - Full name
->   - Date of birth
->   - Driving Privledges
->   - Licence expiry date
 >3.
-The platform verifies:
->   - The **authenticity** of the credential (via cryptographic signature).
->   - That the **licence is valid** and not expired or revoked.
+The platform verifies the **authenticity** of the credential and that the licence has not expired or been revoked.
 >4.
 The platform registers the user and invites them to create a **passkey** for future logins.
 >
 >At this stage:
->- The **digital credential** provides authoritative evidence of eligibility to drive.
+>- The **digital credential** provided authoritative evidence of eligibility to drive.
->- The **passkey** is created and securely linked to the user’s account for future access as an authenticators to the relying party website.
+>- The **passkey** is created and securely linked to the user’s account for future access to the relying party website.
 >
 >**Step 2: Ongoing Authentication – Using a Passkey**
 >